moonstar-x/server-setup/docs/linux/services/development/jenkins.md

 !!! note
     Make sure to replace `PUBKEY_HERE` with the content of the public key generated previously.

+### Reverse Proxy

+This service is exposed by a reverse proxy.
+More specifically, it is using [Traefik](../networking/traefik.md).

+For this reason, you will see that this service has:

+1. A directive to connect it to the `proxy_external` external network.
+2. A container alias for the `proxy_external` network.
+3. A number of labels with names starting with `traefik`.

+If you're not using a reverse proxy, feel free to remove these from the `docker-compose.yml` file.
+Keep in mind you might need to bind the ports to connect to the service instead.

 ## Running

 Start up the service with: